What is a Dental Emergency

 • An abscess in the mouth

-• A missing crown or filling
+• A missing dental crown or filling

 • A broken tooth that is causing damage to your cheek or tongue